apeiris/sfPushMeta/README.md

-# Adding Picklist to ebikes packages
+# Adding item to Status Picklist to ebikes package

 This guide explains how to add a new picklist value to Sales force EBikes package